 Chanukah

 Chanukah, the Festival of Lights, celebrates a miracle in the rededication of the Temple in Jerusalem.
 It starts on the 25th day of Kislev (late November to late December).
-Though the holiday is traditionally celebrated at home, there are also many celebrations at Temple Emanuel.
-We invite you to our Chanukah Night of Music, and Family Chanukah Party sponsored by the Sisterhood.
-Chanukah Resources.
+Though the holiday is traditionally celebrated at home, there are also many celebrations at Temple Emanuel; please join us.
+Explore these Chanukah resources to enhance your observance.

 Purim